‘Vanderpump Rules’ Star Stassi Schroeder Confirms She And Beau Clark Are Signing A Prenup, Feels It’s Romantic

 Also in her interview with Page Six, Schroeder confirmed she would soon be opening up about the topic of prenuptial agreements in an upcoming blog post for her Glamour magazine column, “Basic Bride.”

-As for her big day, which will be filmed for an upcoming season of Vanderpump Rules, Schroeder said that despite the many challenges she’s faced amid planning on her overseas wedding, she’s “so grateful” to be a part of the Bravo reality series.
+As for her big day, which will be filmed for the upcoming season of Vanderpump Rules, Schroeder said that despite the many challenges she’s faced amid planning her overseas wedding, she’s “so grateful” to be a part of the Bravo reality series.

 “This is my group of friends and my chosen family and so we’ve created this whole show in life for ourselves by being open and showing everything,” she shared.